Miso Muffins with Kale, Carrot and Courgette

 For those not in the know, miso originates from Japan and is a paste made from fermented soy beans and grains.
 It’s full of umami flavours and is a fabulous ingredient for all, but especially vegetarians and vegans.
 It’s quite salty so a little goes a long way.
 We always buy an unpasturised version so we get a dose of the beneficial enzymes which are destroyed by the pasturisation process.
 We add it to soup after it has been taken off the heat and has stopped bubbling.
 This jar of Yutaka organic miso paste has no information regarding pasteurisation, so I have to assume it has been treated.
 As I was baking with it, this didn’t really matter.
 The strap line on the jar reading “good food made Japan-easy” made me laugh.
 It is available via Sainsbury’s and costs £2.99.

-With the miso, I really didn’t need to add any cheese.
-But I had some goat’s cheese in the fridge which was crying out to be used, so I sliced that on top to give a nice crusty surface and it did make for an extra level of yumminess.
+The short answer is no, not really.
+Miso contains enough umami and goodness in its own right and doesn’t need cheese thrown in as an extra.
+But I had some goat’s cheese in the fridge which was crying out to be used.
+So I sliced it on top to give a nice crusty surface and it did make for an extra level of yumminess.
 I probably didn’t need to add the cocoa either, but these just wouldn’t be my signature brunch muffins without it.

 - 2 tsp baking powder